MrMovl/blog/content/distributed-game_en.md

 # Distributed P2P Game

 As you might have read, I am playing around with the idea for a [game I would like to make](http://doingstuff.de/duel-dice.html).
-I haven't written much code yet as I have more time to think outside of work then to code.
-That's why I am sinking into another topic of the game right now, although there is not even a rudimentary prototype yet.
-But keep on reading if you like the idea of distributed networks on top of, or besides the oligarchic web we have today.
+And recently I had some time to play around with the dat project and this made me think about what I'll be trying to elaborate on now.
+Keep on reading if you like the idea of distributed systems on top of, or besides the oligarchic web we have today.

 ## The inspiration